jaalto/project--shell-script-performance-and-portability/README.md

-As a case study, the Linux [GNU sed] and its options differ or are incompatible in default `sed` found in macOS and BSD.
+As a case study, the Linux [GNU sed] and its options differ or are incompatible in basic [sed] found in macOS and BSD.
 The
 GNU sed has option `--in-place` for replacing file content which cannot be used in macOS and BSD.
 Additionally, in